samplchallenges/SAMPL7/physical_property/README.md

 ## What's here

-- [`SAMPL7_molecule_ID_and_SMILES.csv`](SAMPL7_molecule_ID_and_SMILES.csv): CSV file containing SAMPL7 challenge molecule IDs and SMILES.
-SMILES were provided by the Ballatore lab.
+- [`SAMPL7_molecule_ID_and_SMILES.csv`](SAMPL7_molecule_ID_and_SMILES.csv): A `.CSV` file containing SAMPL7 challenge molecule IDs and SMILES.
+SMILES were provided by the [Ballatore lab](https://pharmacy.ucsd.edu/faculty/ballatore).
-- [`logP`](logP): Folder will be updated soon to contain challenge input files, instructions and a submission template.
+- [`logP`](logP): Folder contains an input file in `.CSV` format with SMILES strings of the neutral states of the molecules.
+This folder will be updated soon to contain instructions and a submission template.
-- [`pKa`](pKa): Folder will be updated soon to contain challenge input files, instructions and a submission template.
+- [`pKa`](pKa): Folder contains input files and will be updated soon to contain instructions and a submission template.
-- [`permeability`](permeability): Folder will be updated soon to contain challenge input files, instructions and a submission template.
+- [`permeability`](permeability): Folder contains input files in `.CSV` format with SMILES of enumerated microstates.
+This folder will be updated soon with instructions and a submission template.
 - [`images`](images): Folder containing images of the molecules for this challenge in PDF and JPEG format.
-- [`experimental_data`](experimental_data): Folder will contain experimental measurements of pK<sub>a</sub>, partitioning and permeability values after the SAMPL7 challenge submission deadline.
+- [`experimental_data`](experimental_data): Folder will contain experimental measurements of pK<sub>a</sub>, partitioning, permeability and melting point values after the SAMPL7 challenge submission deadline.

 ## Publication on experimental measurements
 Karol R. Francisco, Thomas J. Paniak, Marisa C. Kozlowski, and Carlo Ballatore.
 "Structure Property Relationships of N-Acylsulfonamides and Related Bioisosteres" *(Details to be announced)*